kyma-project/kyma/tests/acceptance/application/README.md

 ## Details

 The testing scenario has the following steps:
-1. Setup: create RemoteEnvironment, EnvironmentMapping, deployments (`fake-gateway`, `gateway-client`) and set-up Istio Deniers and Rules
+1. Setup: create Application, ApplicationMapping, deployments (`fake-gateway`, `gateway-client`) and set-up Istio Deniers and Rules
 2. Provision a ServiceClass
 3. Perform binding
 4. Add a BindingUsage